Navigating the Evolution: Your Journey to VMware Cloud Foundation (VCF) 9

 Upgrade paths to VCF 9

-I have VCF licenses, do I need to implement the full stack:
+"I have VCF licenses, do I need to implement everything at once?"

 VCF 9 utilizes NSX as a core part for the networking of the entire solution.
 Of course, customers can deploy VCF 9 with a mandatory single / standalone NSX manager without ever utilizing the NSX capabilities.
 This is perfectly supported and feasible.
-In our roadmap we will recommend customers to also adopt NSX networking to be able to utilize VKS, VPCs and NVIDIA Private AI.
+In our roadmap we'll recommend customers to also adopt NSX networking to be able to utilize VKS, VPCs and NVIDIA Private AI.

-Citrix XenApp/XenDesktop: There is no official support yet for vSphere 9 / VCF 9
+Citrix XenApp/XenDesktop: There is no official support yet for vSphere 9 / VCF 9.

 Possible in-place upgrade paths

-Existing customers running vSphere 8, also have the option to import the following components with the new VCF 9 deployment.
+Existing customers running vSphere 8 also have the option to import the following components with the new VCF 9 deployment.
 Except for your vCenter and ESX servers, all other components can be deployed from scratch, if wanted.

 As you can see, there is nothing stopping you from upgrading towards VCF9.
 But how does an upgrade actually work?